What is Linux screen? How to install It

 Conclusion

-Learning how to install and use Linux Screen is very important, especially if you work as a server administrator.
-A very useful tool that can greatly improve your overall performance.
-Here you learned how to install Screen on your server and how to use its basic commands.
+Learning to install and use Linux Screen is very important, especially if you work as a server administrator.
+It is a very useful tool that can greatly improve your overall performance.
+Here, you learned how to install Screen on your server and how to use its basic commands.